mcallistertad/embedded-client/README.md

  * aes_key      Skyhook assigned encryption key
  * sku          Skyhook assigned model number / product identifier
  * cc           Country Code (optional) country in which the device was registered.
 0 if undefined
- * session_buf  pointer to a session buffer, either empty, or a restored buffer from previous session
+ * sctx         pointer to a session context buffer , empty, or restored from previous session
  * min_level    logging function is called for msg with equal or greater level
  * logf         pointer to logging function
  * rand_bytes   pointer to random function